 Similarly, if we refer to the trekking shoes example, you can label a particular shoe model with attributes such as gender preferences, color preferences, pricing brackets, seasonal relevance, situational customizations, etc. Using your expertise and product knowledge you would consider the materials used to construct a particular kind of trekking shoe and use that piece of product data to map its suitability for a particular season or condition.
 Hence, while using a Product Guide, if a user selects the answer options: ‘I need shoes for rainy weather and extreme conditions,’ the guide would recommend the best-suited pair basis these assigned attributes.

 This data training process utilizes artificial intelligence and machine learning, so you only need to label a few products and the rest are taken care of by the AI-functionality.
 This means that your product expert doesn’t have to waste time by manually assigning different attributes to each product in a catalog of thousands.
 This not only saves time but also improves the overall quality of the product recommendations.

 Advantages of using AI data training

 With AI data training you make product data more insightful and useful because you utilize your personal knowledge with it.
 You are able to create virtual attributes that lend a far better understanding of the kind of needs a product can fulfill.
 By using this feature, you can define the finer differences between thousands of products which then shapes and refines the final product recommendation.
 The AI data trainer is an amazing feature that can be used to integrate an expert’s knowledge into the online experience.

 Want to try the AI Data Trainer?

 You can easily create a Product Guide or Advisor and use AI data training by signing up for our Workbench

-Yes, I want to register for a free Workbench account
+Yes, I want a free Workbench account

-You can start building your first Product Guides right away!
+Start building your first Product Guide

 * input required